PARTHS333-cmd/newbieDictionary/README.md

 ### Webpack -
 Webpack is an open-source JavaScript module bundler.
 It is a module bundler primarily for JavaScript, but it can transform front-end assets like HTML, CSS, and images if the corresponding loaders are included.
 Webpack takes modules with dependencies and generates static assets representing those modules.

+Definition:
+Debugging is the process of detecting and removing of existing and potential errors (also called as 'bugs') in a software code that can cause it to behave unexpectedly or crash.